-Call NHS 111 if you urgently need medical help or advice but it's not a life-threatening situation.
+Call NHS 111 if you need medical help or advice but it's not a life-threatening situation.
 You can also call NHS 111 if you're not sure which NHS service you need.
 It is available 24/7.

 Call 999 if someone is seriously ill or injured and their life is at risk.